 12. By sending the UE CONTEXT RELEASE message, the target gNB informs the source gNB about the success of handover and triggers the release of resources by the source gNB.
 The target gNB sends this message after the PATH SWITCH REQUEST ACKNOWLEDGE message is received from the AMF.
 Upon reception of the UE CONTEXT RELEASE message, the source gNB can release radio and C-plane related resources associated to the UE context.
 Any ongoing data forwarding may continue.

-The RRM configuration can include both beam measurement information (for layer 3 mobility) associated to SS Block(s) and CSI-RS(s) for the reported cell (or cells FFS) if both types of measurements are available.
+The RRM configuration can include both beam measurement information (for layer 3 mobility) associated to SS Block(s) and CSI-RS(s) for the target cell and a list of candidate cells, if both types of measurements are available.

 The common RACH configuration for beams in the target cell is only associated to the SS Block(s).
 The network can have dedicated RACH configurations associated to the SS Block(s) and/or have dedicated RACH configurations associated to CSI-RS(s) within a cell.
 The target gNB can only include one of the following RACH configurations in the Handover Command to enable the UE to access the target cell: